-(ii) The Set-off Receiving Lender shall purchase from the Remaining Lender the loan receivables of the amount equivalent to the Intended Distribution Amount from and among the Remaining Individual Loan at their face value.
+(ii) The Set-off Lender shall purchase from the Non Set-off Lender the loan receivables of the amount equivalent to the amount calculated by the Agent pursuant to the preceding item from and among the loan receivables of the Non Set-off Lender specified by the Agent pursuant to the preceding item at their face value.

-(iii) If the assignment under the immediately preceding item is made, the Remaining Lender shall, at its own expense, notify the Borrower immediately after the assignment by a document bearing an incontrovertible date (kakutei-hizuke) pursuant to Article 467 of the Civil Code.]
+(iii) If the assignment under the immediately preceding item is made, the Non Set-off Lender or the Agent shall, at its own expense, notify the Borrower immediately after the assignment by a document bearing an incontrovertible date (kakutei-hizuke) pursuant to Article 467 of the Civil Code.]

-24.3 If a Lender exercises its floating security interest pursuant to Clause 23.3, or if a Lender receives any repayment of debt obligations it has against the Borrower under this Agreement with respect to its floating security interest as a result of any compulsory execution or exercise of security interest through a foreclosure by a third party, the assignment of receivables described in Clause 24.1 will not be performed.
-Provided, however, that if a Lender exercises its security interest of the security established by the Borrower’s violation of the provisions of Clause 21.3, or if a Lender receives any repayment of debt obligations it has against the Borrower under this Agreement based on such security interest, the Lender shall assign receivables pursuant to the provisions of Clause 24.1 above.
+[24.3 In the case described below, the Lender and the Agent shall make arrangements with each other by way of assigning receivables or other procedures provided for in Clause 24.1: